 - proof of registration entitlement

-- report from an Authorised Unregistered Vehicle Inspection Station (AUVIS) – blue slip
+- original report from an Authorised Unregistered Vehicle Inspection Station (AUVIS) – blue slip

 - original Compulsory Third Party (CTP) Insurance policy receipt: